vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Mar  9 02:07:59 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Mar 10 02:09:15 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER